reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 ".. _pick_a_reference_name" so it can be referenced in the next section.
-In this case we will use the :ref:`user_configuration_file` User Configuration File located in the :ref: 'install' Installation Guide.
+In this case we will use the :ref:`user_configuration_file` User Configuration File located in the :ref:`install'` Installation Guide.
-Currently an example can be see of the link in the Getting Started Chapter section
+Currently an example can be see of the link in the Getting Started Chapter section :ref:`running-metplus`
-:ref: 'running-metplus'
 Example Wrapper Use Case.
 Example::

   .. _user_configuration_file: